Civil Support Team

 A weapon of mass destruction Civil Support Team (WMD-CST or CST) supports civil authorities in the event of the use, or threatened use, of a weapon of mass destruction.
 CSTs are federally funded units established under Presidential Decision Directive 39.
-There are 57 National Guard Teams and one Army Reserve full-time team: one in every U.S. state, Washington, D.C., Puerto Rico, Germany, Guam, and the US Virgin Islands with an additional team each in California, Florida, and New York.
+There are 56 National Guard Teams, all full time, one in every U.S. state, Washington, D.C., Puerto Rico, Guam, and the US Virgin Islands with an additional team each in California, Florida, and New York.